 The lead of the series is Saber Rider, the Scottish captain of Ramrod.
 In the original Japanese version, his name was Richard Lancelot, and he was of British nationality.
 Also, in the original Japanese version, this character was not the captain of Bismarck; instead, he was part of a multi-national team assembled to battle the Deathculas.

-Saber Rider is a young man with incredible skills and marksmanship, but is also a gentleman with a cool head for tactics and decisions.
-Saber Rider has a robotic horse named Steed, which has high-powered thrusters and the ability to fly, run, and is able to travel through space long enough to travel down to planets from orbit.
+Saber Rider is a young man with incredible skills and marksmanship but is also a gentleman with a cool head for tactics and decisions.
+Saber Rider has a robotic horse named Steed, which has high-powered thrusters and the ability to fly, run, and travel through space long enough to travel down to planets from orbit.

 Colt (known as Bill Wilcox in the original Japanese show) starts out as a bounty hunter on the trail of Vanquo, an Outrider spy.
 He has great skill with firearms, and controls Ramrod’s six-iron.
 Colt is somewhat of a loner, but also tends to flirt rather unsuccessfully with every woman that he meets.
 For his personal transportation, as well as for solo battles, Colt uses a blue and white one-man spaceship named Bronco Buster.